absnimbalkar/Uber-Data-Analysis/README.md

 Analyze ride data to understand patterns in trip duration, frequency, and geographic distribution.
 Identify peak ride times, busiest locations, and high-demand areas.
 Visualize the data using charts and graphs to provide actionable insights.
-Perform statistical analysis and machine learning (if applicable) to make predictions and uncover hidden trends.

 ## Dataset
 The dataset used in this project consists of Uber trip data, which includes columns such as: